 The Emotion Bomb Inside Video Games

 Players often develop intense relationships with virtual characters.
-If those relationships go awry, the resulting traumas can become all too real.
+If those relationships go awry, the results can lead to real-world trauma.

 By Jazmin Murphy

 In June 2020, Sony Interactive Entertainment released The Last of Us 2.
-The game, a postapocalyptic adventure created by the California-based video game developer Naughty Dog, swiftly became one of the highest-grossing in Sony PlayStation history, selling four million units in its opening weekend and receiving more than 300 awards.
-Yet it also sparked a sharp backlash from a significant group of players who felt betrayed by the game’s brutal, manipulative story line.
+The game, a postapocalyptic adventure created by the California-based video game developer Naughty Dog, became one of the highest-grossing in Sony PlayStation history, selling four million units in its opening weekend and receiving more than 300 awards.
+It was so successful that The Last of Us is crossing over to TV as a new series in 2023.
+Yet it also sparked a sharp backlash from players who felt betrayed by the game’s brutal, manipulative story line.
 Fans and critics clashed online, some of the game’s producers received death threats, and many players still feel wounded by the experience.